Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Introduction

 In Sec.~\ref{section:CCO.v.BBK.model} we review the existing experimental and theoretical literature on \CCO, and introduce the spin--1/2 bilayer breathing--Kagome (BBK) model used to interpret these results.

 In Sec.~\ref{sec:thermodynamics} we present simulation results for the thermodynamics of the BBK model of \CCO\ in zero magnetic field.
-Classical MC results are used to construct a finite--temperature phase diagram which connects the spin liquid phase of \CCO\ with a domain of high classical ground--state degeneracy of the BBK model.
+Classical Monte Carlo (MC) results are used to construct a finite--temperature phase diagram which connects the spin liquid phase of \CCO\ with a domain of high classical ground--state degeneracy of the BBK model.

-In Sec.~\ref{sec:dynamics} we use MD simulation to obtain complementary results for the dynamics of the BBK model in zero magnetic field.
+In Sec.~\ref{sec:dynamics} we show corresponding results for dynamics, taken by numerically integrating the equations of motion for states drawn from MC simulation (MD simulation).
 Results are visualised through both animations and plots of the dynamical structure factor $S({\bf q}, \omega)$, which are used to connect with experiment.

 In Sec.~\ref{sec:thermodynamics.in.field} we turn to the thermodynamic properties of the BBK model in applied magnetic field.
 Classical MC simulation is used to establish a phase diagram as a function of field and temperature, for parameters appropriate to \CCO.